tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
+* This is kind of an advance example, so it's fine if you don't completely understand it
-* So in this example, we've got a function called `add_a_greeting` that adds a method to whatever the current scope is
+* We've got a function called `add_a_greeting` that adds a method to whatever the current scope is
 * So if we run `add_a_greeting` when declaring the class `Foo` it will add an instance method called `greet` to `Foo`
 * Pretty powerful stuff